mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * KDF.Extract takes its salt argument from the top and its IKM argument from the left
-* Derive-Secret takes its Secret argument from the incoming arrow
+* DeriveSecret takes its Secret argument from the incoming arrow

 When processing a handshake message, a client combines the following information to derive new epoch secrets: